 The black can be too eye-catching and it can actually be darker than the black paper itself.

-actual drawing.
-From certain viewing angles and in the wrong light it
+This can lead to some ugly little black patches that distract the viewer from your actual drawing.
+From certain viewing angles and in the wrong light it can be really conspicuous.

 DON’T use black.

 Try to avoid it as much as possible.
 Only use it to correct little mistakes, if you really have to.

 Do you want to recognize your own mistakes more quickly?